StarLiu714/2D-Molecular-Dynamics-Toy-Project/Lab-Report/Lab report.md

 ### Start with zero velocities and zero kinetic energy.

-*The general procedure of Molecular Dynamics relaxation is as follows:*
+*The general procedure for Molecular Dynamics relaxation is as follows:*

-Rescale factor is initially equals 0.
+Initially, the rescale factor is set to 0.

-Rescaling via the factor to put the kinetic energy, i.e. velocities, again to zero and continue the MD calculation again.
+Rescaling is performed using the factor to reset the kinetic energy (i.e., velocities) to zero and continue with the MD calculation.
-Repeat this until nearly equilibrium (tolerance of temperature fluctuation as 1 Kelvin.
+This process is repeated until near equilibrium is achieved (with a temperature fluctuation tolerance of 1 Kelvin).

-At this point, output the relaxed structure.
+At this point, the relaxed structure is output.

 #### Set relaxation parameters